At 4,800 m in the Andes Peru among Llamas and Alpacas

 Road safety Peru/your country

-On our further journey we reach a farm where we can hardly believe our eyes.
-All of a sudden in the middle of yellowish and brownish scenery a tall and proportional snowman appears.
+On our further journey, we reach a farm where we can hardly believe our eyes.
+All of a sudden, in the middle of yellowish and brownish scenery, a tall and proportional snowman appears.
 Not the faintest sign of snow as far as the eye can see.
-There must obviously have been snowy days here recently.
-At this altitude the sun is powerful, though, and a day or two with piercing sun rays may well have melted a fresh layer of snow.
-Puzzled we continue on the mountain road and after a while snow little by little steadily gets to cover the naked surfaces without vegetation.
+Obviously, there must have been snowy days here recently.
+At this altitude, the sun is powerful, though, and a day or two with piercing sun rays may well have melted a fresh layer of snow.
+Puzzled, we continue on the mountain road.
+Little by little, snow steadily begins to cover the naked surfaces without vegetation.

 It is not many vehicles we encounter.
-If you are not an Andean resident, there is no obvious reason why you should make a winding ride in the thin air where the landscape at times gives associations to a remote infertile planet without civilisation.
-When we are close to the highest point on the route, the bus makes a stop and everybody rushes out to take photos of the fabulous views.
+If you are not an Andean resident or an explorer, there is no immediate reason why you should make a winding ride in the thin air where the landscape, at times, gives associations to a remote, infertile planet without civilisation.
+When we are close to the highest point on the route, the bus stops and everybody rushes out to take photos of the fabulous views.
 We all have the impression that our sheer transportation from Puno to Copacabana has turned into a sightseeing tour with the bus assistant being our tour guide!

-On the plains we now and then catch a glimpse of a herd of llamas or alpacas calmly grazing, undisturbed.
-They drink from the lakes of melted snow where such water reservoirs can be found.
+On the plains, we now and then catch a glimpse of a herd of llamas or alpacas calmly grazing, undisturbed.
+They drink from the lakes of melted snow.

-The alpacas in Peru are true herd animals whereas the llamas can be spotted more individually and in some contexts they are even used as guard animals for alpacas and sheep.
+The alpacas of Peru are veritable herd animals.
+In contrast, llamas can be spotted more individually, and in some contexts, they are even used as guard animals for alpacas and sheep.
 Both llamas and alpacas belong together with vicuñas and guanacos to the camelidae family in the Andes Mountains – like the camels in Asia and Africa.
-They are all herbivores and found in the grasslands and on the plains – but each of the species inhabit zones at specific altitudes.
-Distinguishing between llamas and alpacas is not that hard since llamas are taller and have banana-shaped and longer ears than alpacas.
+They are all herbivores and found in the grasslands and on the plains – but each species inhabits zones at specific altitudes.
+Distinguishing between llamas and alpacas is not hard since llamas are taller and have banana-shaped and longer ears than alpacas.

-During the next hours through Andes Peru we spot thousands of llamas and alpacas searching for food in the sparse vegetation which is even partly snow-covered.
-Later on we see on a contour-lined map that we have actually reached an elevation of nearly 4,800 metres (15,700 feet) – far beyond the limit we would ever have dared on our own by fear of altitude sickness.
-However, none of us are apparently the slightest affected by the thin air.
+During the next few hours through the Andes of Peru, we spot thousands of llamas and alpacas searching for food in the sparse vegetation, even partly snow-covered.
+Later on, we see on a contour-lined map that we have actually reached an elevation of nearly 4,800 metres (15,700 feet) – far beyond the limit we would ever have dared on our own by fear of altitude sickness.
+Nevertheless, none of us are noticeably affected by the thin air.

-Fortunately, it doesn’t either seem that anyone else on the bus is seriously troubled.
-Maybe we are all awfully lucky.
-Sometimes people do get in a critical condition when being at this altitude.
+Fortunately, no one else on the bus seems to have serious trouble.
+Perhaps we are all extraordinarily lucky.
+Sometimes visitors do get in a critical condition when being at this altitude.
 There is definitely a reason why many hotels in the Peruvian Andes Mountains have oxygen readily available for their guests.
-Problems due to low concentrations of oxygen can turn serious at very short notice.
+Problems due to low concentrations of oxygen can turn serious at short notice.

-We are thrilled to bits that we in this way by a complete coincidence get to see the grandeur of the Andes Mountains and come across fascinating Andean wildlife!
+We are thrilled that we, in this way, coincidentally get to see the grandeur of the Andes Mountains and come across fascinating Andean wildlife!

 Read next: Things to Do in Peru in 8 Days